eddyGitGub/call-api-with-react/README.md

-# Getting Started with Create React App
+# Call API with React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created as a mentoring tool to demonstrate how to call APIs from a React app.

+# Overview
+This simple React app fetches data from a demo API and displays it on the page.
+It covers:

+Using the Fetch API to make requests to an API Managing state with React Hooks
+Displaying data fetched from an API
+Basic error handling

 ## Available Scripts